Erickyfr/RandomMoviePicker/README.md

 ## Installation
 - Ensure you have Python 3.x installed on your system.
-- No additional dependencies are required beyond Python's standard library.
+- No additional dependencies beyond Python's standard library are required.

 ## Usage
 - Run the script using the command: